twitter/gatekeeper-service/README.md

 ## Prerequisites

 1. Linux or MacOS
+Linux is highly recommended for a production installation.
+MacOS is also supported, but should only be used on local deployments, or for testing, due to performance and security concerns.
-If you are installing GateKeeper on MacOS, you will also need to have the XCode Command Line Tools installed:  ``` xcode-select --install ```
+Note: If you are installing GateKeeper on MacOS, you will also need to have the XCode Command Line Tools installed:  ``` xcode-select --install ```

 2. Python 2.7.x
 You can get it via your package manager, or from [here](https://www.python.org/downloads/).